lulischmader/The-Kichwa-Project/modules/bibliography.md

+## Bibliography

-Here are the works that have inspired this project.
+>Here are the works that have inspired this project.
 I take them as a starting point that will grow as my research and knowledge of the digital humanities grows.
 In this selection the public will be able to find a variety of works.
 From tutorials describing the steps to use HTML, CCS, essays on Digital Humanities, Ideologies of language to Kichwa teaching books.

 - Asimbaya Guanopatín, Blanca, object and Soria Caiza, Nathaly.
 “Aplicación Web Para El Aprendizaje Del Idioma Kichwa.” core.ac.uk, [https://core.ac.uk/reader/287339304.]
 Accessed 22 Apr.
 2023.
 - Burdick, Anne, er al. “Humanities to Digital Humanities.”
 Nov.
 2012, direct.mit.edu, [https://doi.org/10.7551/mitpress/9248.003.0003.]